jxzhangjhu/Awesome-LLM-Prompt-Optimization/README.md

 This repo aims to record advanced papers of LLM prompt tuning and automatic optimization (after 2022).

-We strongly encourage the researchers that want to promote their fantastic work to the LLM survey community to make pull request to update their paper's information!
+We strongly encourage the researchers that want to promote their fantastic work to the LLM prompt optimization to make pull request to update their paper's information!

 ---